Getting Started

 Materials/equipment provided by GCA cannot be sold or transferred and are to be used solely by the student in his or her studies while enrolled in the school.
 Parents are to comply with this rule and all the terms and conditions of the School Property section of this handbook.

-Basic school supplies such as paper, pencils, pens, erasers, highlighters, notebooks, binders, folders, markers, crayons, colored pencils, glue/glue sticks, scissors, rulers, protractors, compass, calculators, etc. are the responsibility of our families.
-A suggested school list will be provided for each grade level at the beginning of the school year.
-Please email your FSL or homeroom teacher if one was not received.
+Basic school supplies such as paper, pencils, pens, erasers, highlighters, notebooks, binders, folders, markers, crayons, colored pencils, glue/glue sticks, scissors, rulers, protractors, compass, calculators, etc. are not supplied by Georgia Cyber Academy and are the responsibility of our families.
+A suggested school supply list will be provided for each grade level at the beginning of the school year.
+Please email your FEL or homeroom teacher if one was not received.

 - Loaner Computer and Printer